-Whether it is fighting fraud or representing Arkansas in a court of law, Attorney General Dustin McDaniel is committed to protecting and defending the interests of all Arkansans.
+Whether it is fighting fraud or representing Arkansas in a court of law, your Attorney General is committed to protecting and defending the interests of all Arkansans.
 The Attorney General is Arkansas’s chief law enforcement officer and chief consumer advocate.

 The Civil Department’s attorneys serve as counsel representing the State in civil courts and administrative proceedings.
 The Civil Department represents state agencies, officials, boards and commissions when any are named as defendants in civil lawsuits.
 The State Agencies Division acts as “in-house” counsel for more than 200 agencies, boards, commission, colleges and other state entities.

 The Criminal Department works to keep criminal off the streets by fighting, in both state and federal court, to uphold valid convictions imposed by Arkansas judges and juries.